ProfAkymbo/publicAPI_ETL_SQLite_project/README.md

 # PublicAPI_ETL_SQLite_project

-This project involves Environment setup and tool installation, Data extraction from a public API and CSV file with curl Data transformation using jq, awk, and sed, Data loading in an SQLite database with sqlite3.
+This project involves environment setup and tools installation, data extraction from a public API and CSV file with curl, data transformation using jq, awk, and sed and finally data loading in an SQLite database with sqlite3.

 # ETL Project

 ## 1. Setup